Must-Know Local SEO Statistics For Your Business Growth

 Customers are 70% more likely to make a purchase from a retargeting ad.

-Statista found that 60% of total ad spending will be generated through mobile by 2028.
-And a 59% share will most likely belong to Google, the most dominant search engine visited 87 billion times every month.
+The SEO industry is worth $80 billion; and a 59% share will most likely belong to Google, the most dominant search engine visited 87 billion times every month.

 53% of all website traffic comes from organic searches.